First steps with the BillPro API

 Try requests with the API documentation

-You can use the interactive requests in the API reference documentation to test requests to the BillPro API.
-Just paste your API token in the Authorization field, enter or select the required values, and click Try it!.
+To use the interactive environment, just paste your API token in the Authorization field, and enter or select the required values for parameters and data, then click Try it!.

 To test creating an order, create a product in the UI, and use the id